 For example, Google’s AlphaGo beat the Go champion thanks to reinforcement learning.
 Similarly, OpenAI has trained an AI capable of defeating the best players of the video game Dota 2.

 Use cases and applications

 In recent years, we have heard about many advances in the field of artificial intelligence.
 Similarly, AI applications are multiplying.
-In fact, the vast majority of advances in this field are directly related to Machine Learning.
+The vast majority of advances in this field are directly related to Machine Learning.

-The Machine Learning is hidden behind a large number of popular modern services.
-For example, the recommendation systems of Netflix, YouTube and Spotify make use of this technology.
+Machine Learning is hidden behind a large number of popular modern services.
+For example, the recommendation systems of Netflix, YouTube, and Spotify make use of this technology.

 The same goes for the web search engines of Google and Baidu, for the news feeds of social networks such as Facebook and Twitter, or for voice assistants such as Siri and Alexa.
 Thus, the Learning Machine can be considered a flagship innovation of the beginning of the 21st century.

 That’s why the above-mentioned platforms and other web giants collect vast amounts of personal data about their users: the kind of movies you prefer, the links you click on, and the publications you react to… all this data can be used to feed a Machine Learning algorithm and allow it to predict what you want.

 Machine Learning is also what allows robot vacuums to clean up on their own, your mailbox to detect spam, and medical image analysis systems to help doctors spot tumors more effectively.
 Autonomous cars also rely on machine learning.

 Digital assistants, such as Apple Siri, Amazon Alexa, or Google Assistant, rely on Natural Language Processing (NLP) technology.
 This is a Machine Learning application that allows computers to process voice or text data to understand human language.
 This technology also powers the voice of your GPS or Chatbots and speech-to-text software.